AGROunia: After 2024

+On 8 January 2025, the political party functioning under AGROunia, the AGROunia Social Movement (Ruch Społeczny Agrounia Tak, was deregistered as it failed to submit the financial report for 2023.
+Another party that functioned under AGROunia, Polska Praworządna, was deregistered earlier in November 2024 for the same reason.
+AGROunia technically still had two parties at its disposal, Stabilna Polska and Social Interest, but the leaders of these parties had since left AGROunia.
+Kołodziejczak argued that the political party of AGROunia was only founded for formal reasons, and its deregistration changes nothing for the movement in practice.

-In January 2025, Kołodziejczak faced calls to resign after he was photographed holding a sign "We don't want human trash in Poland.
+Later in January 2025, Kołodziejczak faced calls to resign after he was photographed holding a sign "We don't want human trash in Poland.
 No help for refugees".
 Later, Kołodziejczak stated that he is considering resigning given the inaction of the Ministry of Agriculture, adding that his role was reduced to that of a figurehead.
 Shortly before the 2025 Polish presidential election, he criticized his government's candidate Rafał Trzaskowski for failing to present any policies for farmers.
 However, he also appealed to the farmers to not vote for Karol Nawrocki, the candidate of Law and Justice.
 After the election, Kołodziejczak stated that he will resign unless the government implements agricultural policies and blamed the Third Way party for Trzaskowski's defeat, arguing that the party did not engage itself in the campaign.
 In June 2025, Kołodziejczak was accused of having bought his diploma at the Collegium Humanum – Warsaw Management University.

 On 18 June 2025, Kołodziejczak left the government and resigned from his post in the Ministry of Agriculture, citing his disagreements with Siekelski and the rest of the government.
 In August, Kołodziejczak praised the Polish president Karol Nawrocki, and spoke positively of his decision to veto the government's bills.
+He announced his plans to further develop AGROunia.
+In November 2025, Kołodziejczak was the only MP of Civic Coalition to not support Włodzimierz Czarzasty's nomination for the Marshal of the Sejm.

 Program

 Ideology

+The party was described as agrarian, progressive, socialist and social democratic - it brings together in its circles mainly farmers with left-wing views.
+It was also compared to other left-wing parties - Łukasz Pawłowski, head of the Institute for Public Affairs Research, described AGROunia as a "rural Left Together.
+Several left-wing and socialist activists were present at the party convention, such as Maja Staśko and Piotr Ikonowicz.
+The leader of the party, Michał Kołodziejczak, described himself as a socialist, while stressing the Catholic and agrarian character of his socialist views.

+Jan Zygmuntowski, a Marxist economist formerly associated with Left Together, composed the economic program of AGROunia.
+Zygmuntowski described himself as a socialist, and praised AGROunia for expressing "a real folk sentiment for rebellion, dissent, but with a higher class consciousness".
+Speaking of the economic postulates he wrote for AGROunia, Zygmuntowski emphasized anti-eviction actions and persecuting those responsible for reprivatization and its consequences in Poland.
+He said: